analogdevicesinc/ai8x-training/README.md

 ### File System Layout

-Including the SDK, the expected file system layout will be:
+Including the SDK, the expected/resulting file system layout will be:

     ..../ai8x-training/
     ..../ai8x-synthesis/